barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 If the above looks very familiar, it's because, well... it is!

-At its core Libra is **not** a currency it digital IOU, a token steps 1 and 2 are the on-ramp (link) to the platform what is missing on the other side is the off-ramp, where Libra would be converted to GBP
+At its core Libra is **not** a currency it can be considered at once a digital IOU, a token as well as an asset-backed stablecoin, backed by a basket of currencies

+steps 1 and 2 are the on-ramp (link) to the platform This is the on-ramp, where the IOU/stablecoin is issued what is missing on the other side is the off-ramp, where Libra would be converted to GBP

 But this is intentionally missing